CESEL/BatchBuilderResearch/RQ3/README.md

 # Research Question 3

-This folder contains the replication package for these two research questions
+This folder contains the replication package for research question 3

 ### Instalation and running